 The Town of Orange participates in the National Flood Insurance Program (NFIP).
-As of September 2011, there were six policies in effect in Orange for a total of \$2,020,000 worth of insurance.
+As of June 2013, there were 12 policies in effect in Orange for a total of \$2,564,600 worth of insurance.
+The Town's floodplain management program consists of regular enforcement of the relevant sections of the State Building Code (780 CMR) and the Massachusetts Wetlands Protection Regulations (310 CMR 10.00), as well as the required biennial reporting to the NFIP.
 The Town is not a member of the Community Rating System, which entitles policyholders to a discount on flood insurance premiums.
 The CRS ranking is based on the steps the town has taken to control flood losses.
+In the next five years, the town should consider joining the Community Rating System, in addition to continuing its ongoing activities associated with membership in the NFIP.
 See pages 120-122 for more information on the NFIP.